natis1/infinitegrimm/README.md

+### No longer maintained because ModCommon was killed. https://github.com/ygsbzr/infinitegrimm is updated for HK 1.5

 # Infinite Grimm

 Infinite Grimm redefines the Nightmare King Grimm fight in Hollow Knight.
 Fight NKG a second time in an increasingly difficult endless battle for geo and fun.
 Many optional challenge modes including NGG and timed modes.
 How long can you dance with fire?